Cyber Security (MSc)

 Van Eeten is also a member of the Cyber Security Council, an official advisory body of the Dutch government.

-Dr. Zeki Erkin is a tenured assistant professor in the Cyber Security Group, Delft University of Technology and also responsible for the technical track in the executive master's programme Cyber Security.
+Dr. Zeki Erkin is a tenured associate professor in the Cyber Security Group, Delft University of Technology and also responsible for the technical track in the executive master's programme Cyber Security.
 He received his PhD degree on “Secure Signal Processing” in 2010 from Delft University of Technology where he has continued his research on Privacy Enhancing Technologies, particularly on Computational Privacy.
 His interest is on protecting sensitive data from malicious entities and service providers using cryptographic tools.
 While his interest on solutions based on provably secure cryptographic protocols is the core of his research, Dr. Zeki Erkin is also investigating distributed trust for building such protocols without trusted entities.

 Dr. Zeki Erkin has been involved in several European and national research projects.
 He is serving also in numerous committees including IEEE TIFS TC, is an area editor in Eurasip Journal on Information Security and IEEE Open Journal on Signal Processing.He is a member of ACM and a senior member of IEEE.